LeonelCamposM/Goldbach-sConjecture/goldbach_omp/README.md

 The goal of this design is to increase the execution speed of goldbach_pthread by using the concurrency pattern known as producer-consumer.

 ### Producer-Consumer (concurrency pattern)
-There are many variants of the producer-consumer problem, in this case first all the work is produced serially, and later consumers consume the work.
+There are many variants of the producer-consumer problem.
+In this case, first all the work is produced serially, and later consumers consume the work.

 Taking into account that: